botpress/botpress/docs/guide/docs/channels/teams.md

    In the previous [section](#register-a-microsoft-bot-app-id-and-password) this configuration was left volontarely blank.
 You can edit it in the [botframework web application](https://dev.botframework.com/bots/) in settings menu.

-1. Deploy you botpress server and your bot should be good to go.
+1. Deploy your botpress server and your bot should be good to go.

 **_At any point, if you feel like your bot should be responding on Teams but you have no feedback, try to sign out of teams and then sign back in.
 It curiously solves many weird problems._**